 What to do with £10k?

-If you find yourself with a substantial amount of extra cash, you usually have three options when it comes to what to do with it.
+If you find yourself with a substantial amount of extra cash, you typically have three options when it comes to what to do with it.
 These are as follows:

 Save the money – You could set up a savings account with the bank or building society of your choice.
 Your money will be protected in the event of collapse thanks to FSCS protection, and if you think you’ll need to access your cash quickly, you can open an account which allows you to do so, such as an easy access savings account.

 Do nothing – If you do nothing with your money, or withdraw it and store it in a safe place, you won’t earn any interest and your cash won’t be protected.